vishalbelsare/latigo/README.md

 This project has been based on the original prototype project [ioc-gordo-oracle](/equinor/ioc-gordo-oracle) and has since evolved to support other needs.

+## License

+Please see [LICENSE](LICENSE) file for details.
+Latigo has G-Faps and is licensed under GNU AFFERO GENERAL PUBLIC LICENSE.

 ## Architecture

 ### Nodes